This article explains how to use the FIELD EDITOR function to create and edit fields in Clarity Human Services.

 If the Field Type "Picklist" is selected, an additional SELECTION OPTIONS section will display, allowing you to create the drop-down menu options that will be available for the field.

-The system automatically includes four options: "Select," "Client doesn't know," "Client refused," and "Data not collected."
+The system automatically includes four options: "Select," "Client doesn't know," "Client prefers not to answer," and "Data not collected."
 If these selections are not applicable, you can edit or remove them by hovering over the selection and clicking the delete or edit icon.

 To add new selections, click ADD SELECTION.